hmc87/camhd_metadata/README.md

 # CAMHD Metadata
-Undergraduate students at Rutgers University have used still frames extracted from the HD Video camera (CAMHD) to compile time-lapse videos of the hydrothermal vent, under the direction of the OOI Data Team.
-There are 7 biological scenes of interest, captured during the pan/zoom routine of each video.
-The students are helping produce metadata, stored in this repository, by time-stamping each scene of interest in every video file on the archive.
+There are 8 scenes of scientific interest being recorded at different zoom levels during the daily automated CAMHD pan/zoom sequences.
+Students at Rutgers University, under the supervision of the OOI Data Team, are helping produce metadata by time-stamping each scene of interest and storing this information in csv files in this repository.

-Since 2016-06-28, CAMHD has been recording the timing of scenes in metadata files, which can be identified on the raw data archive (see link below) via the .log extension.
-For video files prior to 2016-06-28, the students are reproducing metadata being stored in csv files on this archive.
+Since 2016-06-28, metadata creation has been automated and can be found on the raw data archive (see link below) in the .log files.
+For video files prior to 2016-06-28, metadata on the timing of scenes is being manually compiled and made available here via csv.

 ## Links
 Live Video: http://oceanobservatories.org/streaming-underwater-video/